imposter syndrome meaning

 So What is Imposter Syndrome?

-Imposter syndrome can best be described as an individual’s internal belief that their success is not a result of their ability, intelligence, or effort, but rather a mere stroke of luck or contingency.
-What underlies this belief is a feeling of inadequacy or self-doubt, and the fear that one day the individual may be exposed as a ‘fraud’ or ‘impostor’, despite evidence to the contrary.
+Imposter Syndrome is a psychological pattern where individuals doubt their accomplishments and have a persistent, often internalized fear of being exposed as a “fraud.”
+It can best be described as an individual’s internal belief that their success is not a result of their ability, intelligence, or effort, but rather a mere stroke of luck or contingency.
+What underlies this belief is a feeling of inadequacy or self-doubt, and the fear that one day the individual may be exposed as an ‘impostor’, despite evidence to the contrary.

-What can follow is a diminished sense of belonging for the individual in academic or work-related environments.
-Individuals inflicted with imposter syndrome often tend to reject or undermine compliments paid to them by peers, colleagues, and mentors.
+This can lead to a diminished sense of belonging for the individual in academic or work-related environments.
+Those inflicted with imposter syndrome often tend to reject or undermine compliments paid to them by peers, colleagues, and mentors.
 They begin to perceive people who praise them as being ignorant of reality or having been deceived by their tactics.

 As a result, they tend to feel the need to exert superhuman effort to perform at a normal level.
-In some instances, they even unconsciously self-sabotage their own chances of success.
+In some instances, they even unconsciously self-sabotage their chances of success.
+It is important to recognize this syndrome, as it can have a significant impact on an individual’s mental health and well-being.

 Imposter syndrome can make us feel as though we’re wearing a mask